-- 1) No one may eat in classroom areas without permission from administration. - 2) Students are allowed in club rooms, the counselors' offices, the library, computer rooms, the main office, and in the Erminia Wadsworth/Azby Fund Technology Center. - 3) Students are allowed to go to lockers or homeroom to retrieve an item during the lunch hour; however, students may not congregate in the homerooms or halls.
+- 1) No one may eat in classroom areas without permission from administration. - 2) Students are allowed in club meeting rooms, the counselors' offices, the library, and in the Erminia Wadsworth/Azby Fund Technology Center. - 3) Students are allowed to go to lockers or homeroom to retrieve an item during the lunch hour; however, students may not congregate in the homerooms or halls.